user6m14d05y/user6m14d05y/README.md

 ---

 ## PROFILE
 I am a Web Programming student with strong logical thinking and a passion for technology.
-I am seeking an internship or entry-level position as a Full-Stack Web Developer to apply my knowledge of Vue.js, PHP, and Laravel in a professional environment, with the long-term goal of becoming a professional Full-Stack Developer.
+I am seeking an internship or entry-level position as a Full-Stack Web Developer to apply my knowledge of Vue.js, PHP, and Laravel in a professional environment, with the long-term goal of becoming a professional Frontend / Backend Developer.

-* **Short-term Goal:** Seeking an internship or full-time opportunity as a Full-stack Web Developer to apply my knowledge of Vue.js, PHP, and Laravel in a real-world corporate environment.
+* **Short-term Goal:** Seeking an internship or full-time opportunity as a Frontend / Backend Web Developer to apply my knowledge of Vue.js, PHP, and Laravel in a real-world corporate environment.
 * **Long-term Goal:** To become a professional Full-stack Developer.

 ---